Karimunjawa Islands are definitely one of the most beautiful islands we have seen in Indonesia.

 WHY VISIT THE KARIMUNJAWA ISLANDS?

 If you love to escape the typical touristic places and try to look for a quiet destination, then Karimunjawa is perfect (for now).
 The best thing about the Karimnujawa Islands is that they are still not very known among travelers.
 For instance, Lonely Planet just recently started to mention them at all.

 HOW TO GET TO THE KARIMUNJAWA ISLANDS?

 Getting to Karimunjawa is not that easy.
 In fact, it took us ages.
-It was also very confusing for us to figure out the best and at the same time cheapest way.
+It was also very confusing to figure out the best and at the same time the cheapest way.
 We stayed in Yogyakarta which I really recommend visiting.
-The two temples Prambanan and Borobudur are really worth seeing which are mentioned in our ULTIMATE 2 WEEK ITINERARY FOR INDONESIA.
+The two temples Prambanan and Borobudur are really worth seeing.
+Find out more in our ULTIMATE 2 WEEK ITINERARY FOR INDONESIA.

 From Yogyakarta, you have to get to the harbor city called Jepara.
 In Java, distances are usually short if one checks for kilometers only.
 However, the time it will take in the end is more or less like traveling to the moon.
-So, when you check Google Maps, it is 200 kilometers.
+So, when you check Google Maps, it is a casual 200 kilometers.
 Unfortunately, Indonesian streets and especially Javanese streets are helplessly overcrowded and chaotic.

 TAKE A MINIBUS TO THE HARBOUR